top of page

 Tera the World's Largest Dinosaur

-After a busy day exploring Drumheller, consider making the short, scenic drive to Wayne.
-This 6 km trip from Rosedale crosses 11 bridges, earning a spot in the Guinness World Records for the most bridges in such a short distance.
+If you’re looking for a unique side trip from Drumheller, consider the short and scenic drive to Wayne.
+Just 6 km from Rosedale, the route crosses 11 narrow bridges - a stretch that once earned a Guinness World Record for the most bridges in such a short distance.

 The Rotary Splash Park is situated right next to the World's Largest Dinosaur, and is the perfect spot to cool off on a hot summers day.
 The Splash Park is operational from Victoria Day weekend to Labour Day weekend, and opens from 9am to 9pm.
 Don’t forget your sunscreen and water shoes, and be prepared to stick around for an hour or two.... the little ones won't want to leave!